 Tala Agent – A system that implements the TalaMind architecture, to act as an agent within an environment.

-TalaMind - Refers to the theoretical approach of this thesis and its hypotheses, and to an architecture the thesis discusses for design of systems according to the hypotheses.
+TalaMind - Refers to the theoretical approach of the thesis and its hypotheses, and to an architecture the thesis discusses for design of systems according to the hypotheses.
 TalaMind is also the name of the prototype system illustrating this approach.